 10. Shorter Showers

-In the same vein as teeth brushing is showering, which accounts for a staggering amount of water that is used each day in our homes.
-And if you are someone who enjoys long showers or multiple showers a day, you may be wasting gallon upon gallon of water while also costing yourself both in terms of water and the energy needed to warm it.
+If you enjoy many long, high pressure showers a day, you may be costing yourself both in terms of water and the energy needed to warm it.
 To reduce that expense, cut the time you spend in the shower by a few minutes.
 The average amount of water used per minute is 2.1 gallons while the average shower time is 8.2 minutes.
-Simply cutting off 2 minutes from that can save 4 gallons of water.
-You can also enlist the aid of low-flow shower heads which reduce the flow of water during a shower and can help to minimize the amount of water used even further.
+Simply cutting off 2 minutes from that can save 4 gallons.
+You can also enlist the aid of low-flow shower heads which reduce the flow of water during a shower and can help to minimize excessive usage.